CNN’s guide to the most important elections of 2026

 This day will serve up two big tests of the Democratic Party’s direction with an ideological clash in the Minnesota Senate race and a wide-open contest for governor in Wisconsin.

 In Minnesota, moderate Rep. Angie Craig and progressive Lt.
 Gov. Peggy Flanagan are facing off for the Democratic nomination and the chance to succeed retiring Sen. Tina Smith.
+The GOP field includes former sportscaster Michele Tafoya.
 The state will also host an open race for governor after Democrat Tim Walz’s decision not to seek reelection, setting up a potential bid by Sen. Amy Klobuchar, who has said she’s “seriously considering it.”
 GOP contenders include state House Speaker Lisa Demuth and MyPillow CEO Mike Lindell.

 In Wisconsin, the decision by Democratic Gov. Tony Evers to not seek reelection has drawn a large field of contenders that includes former Lt.
 Gov. Mandela Barnes, who narrowly lost a 2022 Senate bid, current Lt.
 Gov. Sara Rodriguez and Milwaukee County executive David Crowley.
 The GOP primary is less crowded, with Rep. Tom Tiffany seen as a leading contender.